 Impact: High, but for a small market

 Virtual Siren: An extension of this application is the ability for the emergency vehicle to directly communicate with private sector vehicles ahead of it (and those approaching on cross streets) that they are approaching, from which direction they are approaching, and especially important in congested urban areas, if they desire the private vehicle to move to the right or the left depending on the needs for clearing the intended path.
-Cannot be v-to-v.
+Cannot be vehicle-to-vehicle.

 More of same as above, but more like Drive-by